Epoch-2026-2027/Learning_Phase/Task-1/Subtask-1/Report.md

 Let's dive a little deeper into some specifics.
 ### Training Convergence
 Owing to the order of complexities, MLP < Vanilla RNN < biLSTM is the order in which they converge to the lowest validation loss.
-Though we can note how Vanilla RNN and biLSTMs being more complex, have a tendancy to overfit much faster, as they converge first.
+Though we can note how Vanilla RNN and biLSTMs being more complex, have a tendency to overfit much faster, as they converge first.
 They are trickier to train and suitable dropout was essential.

 ### Validation Loss
 MLPs, as highlighted earlier, are unable to gauge the order of elements in the sequence.
 Vanilla RNNs are not good at retaining important information in their hidden states and also suffer in terms of validation performance.
 Only a bidirectional-LSTM is able to overcome both issues, with the added advantage that it's able to compare elements from both ends of the sequence.
 (Although a bidirectional-GRU could have also been used.)